tauanajc/website_source/content/authors/admin/_index.md

 ---

-I am an evolutionary biologist interested in the origin and maintenance of invertebrate diversity, with marine gastropods as my main study system.
-My research is based on fieldwork and museum collections, comprising phylogenomics, biogeography, population and evolutionary genomics.
-I'm a Smithsonian Institution Postdoctoral Fellow at [STRI](https://stri.si.edu) in [Rachel Collin's Lab](https://collinlab.weebly.com), with a PhD from Harvard University in [Gonzalo Giribet's Lab](https://giribetgroup.oeb.harvard.edu).
+I am interested in the evolution of invertebrate diversity, especially in the marine realm.
+My research is centered in the phylogeny, biogeography and genomics of gastropods (snails, limpets and slugs), integrating museum collections and fieldwork.

+I am a postdoc at the [Field Museum](https://www.fieldmuseum.org/science/research) in Chicago, and was previously at the [Smithsonian Tropical Research Institute](https://stri.si.edu) in Panama.
+I did my Ph.D. in [Gonzalo Giribet's Lab](https://giribetgroup.oeb.harvard.edu) at Harvard University, and my B.Sc. at the [University of Sao Paulo](https://www.ib.usp.br).

+Major current projects include the assembly of genomes from non-model invertebrates, analyzing the genetic connectivity of snails from the Tropical Eastern Pacific, and investigating how the diverse feeding mechanisms of gastropods have evolved across geological timescales.